scalarorg/electrs/README.md

+# Scalar - Electrs

+Extended from mempool's electrs with modifications for Scalar Vault transactions indexing.
+Vault transactions are defined by OP_RETURN with a specific prefix tag SCALAR.

-# Mempool - Electrs backend API
+# Mempool - Electrs

 A block chain index engine and HTTP API written in Rust based on [romanz/electrs](https://github.com/romanz/electrs) and [Blockstream/electrs](https://github.com/Blockstream/electrs).